 This is where I track the games that I'm currently playing.
 I try to update it once per month if I've been playing something new (to me).

-The last few years have been great for gaming, and 2017 was no exception.
-In fact, 2017 may well be my favorite year in gaming ever.
+2017 was a pretty solid year for gaming.
+Despite some industry troubles that have been stewing for a few years, 2017 was a pretty satisfying year for me in the niches that I play.
 As usual, I played mostly games that came out in previous years that have now dropped in price -- but I did play some 2017 titles.
 The undisputed top title of 2017 was the early access release of Player Unknown's Battlegrounds which sold over twenty million copies and posted a record-breaking two million concurrent players.
 Full release, including a console port, is planned for later this month.
 I've logged an absurd 675 hours since May, which is a statement since I usually don't even buy early access games.

 Another 2017 release that I'm pretty excited about is Quake Champions.
 It's been way too long since we had a Quake game, and I jumped at the opportunity to join the closed beta.
 When it progressed to early access I bought it on Steam, even though my beta participation entitled me to continue playing for free via Bethesda's distribution platform.
 I bought it because I want it in my Steam collection, as I know I'm going to be playing many, many more hours of it for a long time to come.
 I'm looking forward to the addition of more champions and maps when the game goes to full release, date not yet determined.